Marker Logo

 this page online

-34° 55.34′ N, 85° 15.736′ W. Marker is near Fort Oglethorpe, Georgia, in Catoosa County.
-Memorial is on Poe Road south of Lafayette Road, on the right when traveling south.
+34° 55.34′ N, 85° 15.736′ W. Memorial is near Fort Oglethorpe, Georgia, in Catoosa County.
+It is on Poe Road south of Lafayette Road, on the right when traveling south.
 This historical marker is located in the national park that preserves the site of the Chickamauga Battlefield, along the west side of the national park's battlefield tour roadway called Poe Road.
 According to the location information provided by the National Park Service the, “Monument is located in the Chickamauga Battlefield along Poe Road, map site #138”.
 Touch for map.
-Marker is in this post office area: Fort Oglethorpe GA 30742, United States of America.
+Memorial is in this post office area: Fort Oglethorpe GA 30742, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-14th Ohio Infantry (a few steps from this marker); Mix-up in the Union Command (a few steps from this marker); Battery D, 1st Michigan Light Artillery (within shouting distance of this marker); Brannan's Division (within shouting distance of this marker); Battery D, 1st Michigan Artillery (within shouting distance of this marker); Connell's Brigade (within shouting distance of this marker); Battery C, 1st Ohio Light Artillery (about 300 feet away, measured in a direct line); a different marker also named Battery C, 1st Ohio Light Artillery (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: 14th Ohio Infantry (a few steps from this marker); Mix-up in the Union Command (a few steps from this marker); Battery D, 1st Michigan Light Artillery (within shouting distance of this marker); Brannan's Division (within shouting distance of this marker); Battery D, 1st Michigan Artillery (within shouting distance of this marker); Connell's Brigade (within shouting distance of this marker); Battery C, 1st Ohio Light Artillery (about 300 feet away, measured in a direct line); a different marker also named Battery C, 1st Ohio Light Artillery (about 300 feet away).
 Touch for a list and map of all markers in Fort Oglethorpe.

-More about this marker.
-According to the description
+More about this memorial.
+According to the

 31st Ohio Infantry Monument image.
 Click for full size.

-Photographed By Dale K. Benington, July 31, 2012
+Photographed by Dale K. Benington, July 31, 2012

 2. 31st Ohio Infantry Monument